jneidel/jneidel.com/content/review/neurostreams/index.md

 ## Conclusions

-A great toolbox I don't ever want to live without.
+A great toolbox I use every day and wouldn't want to live without.

-It's in the 20% of optimizations that deliver 80% of the results for sure.
+To me, it's part of the 20% of optimizations that deliver 80% of the results.

 Neurostreams have something to offer for everybody and **I would recommend everybody to try them**.